-Effective for 2018, the new rules expand preexisting kiddie tax rules, which are also referred to as the "tax on split income" or the "TOSI" rules.
+In 2018, the kiddie tax rules, which are also referred to as the "tax on split income" (TOSI) rules, were expanded.
 The rules now apply to more types of income and also cover certain adults.
 The TOSI rules generally apply where an individual receives dividend or interest income from a corporation, or realizes a capital gain, and a related individual is either actively engaged in the business of the corporation or holds a significant amount of equity (with at least 10% of the value) in the corporation.